 Address: Münsterplatz 21, 89073 Ulm, Germany

 In plain English, Ulmer Münster (which is German) means Ulm Minster.
-In the entire world, this is the church structure with the highest length.
-The Ulmer Münster is a Church of the Lutheran sitting in Ulm, Baden-Winttemberg Germany.
+This is the church structure with the highest length in the world.
+The Ulmer Münster is a Church of the Lutheran sitting in Ulm, Baden-Winttemberg, Germany.

 The Ulm cathedral has a 530ft steeple length.
-In the former times, the Church building had been occupied by the Catholic Church before it was converted into a Lutheran Church years later.
-The Church’s conversion into a Protestant one was because the whole citizens of Ulm who’d built the Church themselves converted to Protestantism during the Reformation course.
+In the former times, the Catholic Church had occupied the Church before it was converted into a Lutheran Church years later.
+The Church converted into a Protestant one because the citizens of Ulm who’d built the Church themselves converted to Protestantism during the Reformation course.

 The structure is modeled in the Gothic style in the Late Middle Ages.
 By the late 19th century, the Church’s structure was already completely done with—a matter of many years!

-The building came on true as a product of love and sacrifice from the members of the body, men, and women who were just civilians.
-The then-mayor, King Ludwig, 1477, laid the first block of the Church building.
+The building came true as a product of love and sacrifice from the body’s members, men and women who were just civilians.
+The then-mayor, King Ludwig 1477, laid the first block of the Church building.

 It is important to note that disregarding the “bigness” of the Church, it still isn’t yet a cathedral (never even had been), as its bishops live outside of the Church premise.

-The second World War that affected the city of Ulm in 1944 didn’t really cause much damage to the building.
-If this is right to say, the Church has a magnificent, unusual display of furniture and other Church materials, dating back hundreds of years ago.
+The Second World War that affected the city of Ulm in 1944 didn’t cause much damage to the building.
+If this is right, the Church has a magnificent, unusual display of furniture and other Church materials dating back hundreds of years.

 Address: Marktpl.
 9, 89073 Ulm, Germany

 The Museum Ulm in Germany has a collection of art and craftwork from the Middle Ages, which are believed to have been contributed by the citizens of Ulm.
 The size of the Museum is 1,000 square meters.

 The Kunsthalle Weishaupt